-BIS 359 Principles and Controversies of Sustainability Focuses on the challenges, principles, and controversies of sustainability.
-Analyzes the sustainability issues, identifying the values underlying societal actions and conflicting perspectives, and considers the ecological, ethical, and human wellramifications being of following different sustainability proposals and cultural trajectories.
+BIS 359 Principles and Controversies of Sustainability the challenges, Focuses on principles, controversies of sustainability.
+Analyzes the sustainability issues, identifying the values underlying societal actions and conflicting perspectives, and considers the ecological, ethical, and human wellramifications of following different sustainability proposals and cultural trajectories.
 (5) 1&S

 BIS 360 Pollinator Diversity and Conservation Examines the critical roles that animal pollinators play in maintaining biodiversity and healthy agricultural systems.
-Focuses on the study of plantpollinator relationships, the threats facing pollinators and efforts to conserve, protect and restore pollinators and their habitats.
+Focuses on the study of plant-pollinator relationships, the threats facing pollinators and efforts to conserve, protect and restore pollinators and their habitats.
 Requires field work and close observation of native bees and honeybees in an outdoor setting.
-Amy M Lambert (5) NW
+Amy M Lambert (5) NW negotiation in the borderlands have given rise to new social formations, identities, and ideologies.
+(5) I&S